Beautiful Kate: Critical response

-The film holds an 83% approval rating on Rotten Tomatoes based on 30 reviews with an average rating of 6.8 out of 10.
+On Rotten Tomatoes the film holds an 84% approval rating based on reviews from 31 critics, with an average rating of 6.8 out of 10.

 Beautiful Kate received four and a half stars from both Margaret Pomeranz and David Stratton on At The Movies.
 Sandra Hall of The Sydney Morning Herald rated it four and a half stars out of five and wrote, "At times the action slows to the point where escape seems the most enticing option.
 Don't take it, for Ward's tough-minded and uniquely Australian version of Southern Gothic does reward your perseverance by at last making you care."
 Richard Kuipers of Variety called it "a visually beautiful and emotionally rewarding study of a dying patriarch and his estranged son".
 Megan Lehmann of The Hollywood Reporter described it as "a provocative slice of Southern Gothic refried Aussie-style".
 Frank Hatherley of Screen Daily wrote that it is a "handsome and intense love story" that is "awash with Ward's own spiky, brittle dialogue, delivered with relish by her cast".
 Philip French of The Guardian wrote, "The film is well acted but both blunt and awkward."
 Also writing in The Guardian, Steve Rose rated it two out of four stars and said that it "doesn't do a great deal wrong, but despite broaching taboo subjects, feels too arthouse-by-numbers".